Magistrates' court (England and Wales): District judge

 District judges (magistrates' courts), formerly known as stipendiary magistrates, are paid judges, employed by the Ministry of Justice.
 They sit alone and have the same authority as a fully-constituted bench of magistrates.
-District Judges will often hear cases where there is complex legal argument and where a ruling may be required regarding the law.
-A minimum of five years legal experience is required for those seeking appointment.
+District judges will often hear cases where there is complex legal argument and where a ruling may be required regarding the law.
+A minimum of five years' legal experience is required for those seeking appointment.
 They are distinct from the County Court district judges.

-District judges (MC) are referred to as "District Judge" or "DJ" in court, addressed customarily "Sir" or "Madam" and addressed in correspondence with, for example, "District Judge (Magistrates' Courts) Tuff".
+District judges (MC) are referred to as "District Judge" or "DJ" in court, addressed customarily "Judge" and addressed in correspondence with, for example, "District Judge (Magistrates' Courts) Tuff".

 The senior district judge is responsible for leadership of the 300 district judges sitting in magistrates' courts in England and Wales.
 The senior district judge holds the title chief magistrate, but has no responsibility for justices of the peace.
 The chief magistrate is also responsible for hearing the most sensitive or complex cases.